Nearing its close, ticket sales for

-With the "Marvelocity: The Art of Alex Ross" exhibit closing this weekend, organizers said it's one of the most popular special attractions in Lake County Forest Preserve District museum history.
+With the "Marvelocity: The Art of Alex Ross" exhibit closing Sunday, organizers said it's one of the most popular special attractions in Lake County Forest Preserve District museum history.

-That ranks fourth all-time among the district's rotating special exhibitions, Osborne said.
+That ranks fourth all-time among the district's rotating special exhibits, Osborne said.

-"We had visitors from all over the world come to Lake County just to see the 'Marvelocity' exhibit," he said.
+"We had visitors from all over the world come to Lake County just to see the 'Marvelocity' exhibit," Osborn said.

+"Marvelocity" focuses on Ross' Marvel Comics projects and special painted and sculpted pieces featuring Marvel characters such as Spider-Man, Captain America, Iron Man and Wolverine.

+"It was fun to see how excited fans of Alex Ross' work would get when they came to the museum, especially on days when Alex Ross was here," Osborne said.

 • "First Folio: The Book that Gave Us Shakespeare," which averaged 172 tickets per day in February 2016.